zoe-codez/home-assistant.io/source/_integrations/renault.markdown

 {% include integrations/config_flow.md %}

+{% configuration_basic %}
+Locale:
+    description: "The country code (e.g., 'fr_FR', 'en_GB') used to connect to the Renault servers.
+This should match your MyRenault account's locale setting."
+Username:
+    description: "The username used to connect to the Renault servers."
+Password:
+    description: "The password used to connect to the Renault servers."
+Kamereon account id:
+    description: "The Kamereon account ID that your vehicles are assigned to.
+If there is only one account available it will be automatically selected."
+{% endconfiguration_basic %}

 All vehicles linked to the account should then get added as devices, with sensors added as linked entity.

 In some situations, some of the features may require a subscription such as the *Pack EV Remote Control* and/or the *Pack Smart Navigation* subscription.